Quilts of Valor presented

-BLOOMSBURG — Five area veterans were awarded Quilts of Valor in honor and recognition of their service to our country during a presentation at the Bloomsburg American Legion.
+BLOOMSBURG — Five area veterans were recently awarded Quilts of Valor in honor and recognition of their service to our country.

-Robert Gary Johnson, of Orangeville, served in the US Air Force from 1964-1972.
-He served with the 4453rd Combat Crew Training Wing at Davis-Monthan Air Force Base and the 560th Tactical Fighter Squadron at Homestead AFB and Kunsan AB, Korea, during the USS Pueblo incident.
-Johnson served at Danang AB in Vietnam for a year as the crew chief for an F-4 Phantom fighter-bomber making sure it was ready for missions.
-He left the service as a staff sergeant.
-His quilt was pieced by Mary Carr and Linda Kashner and quilted by Rhonda Freezer.
+Doug Halye, of Bloomsburg, served in the US Air Force from 1981-2004.
+He started working on weapons armament on fighter aircraft.
+Later he became a flight engineer on C-5 aircraft.
+In flight, he was responsible for monitoring the plane’s various systems especially monitoring the air-to-air refueling.
+Halye served with the 436th Airlift Wing at Dover AFB and with the New York Air National Guard’s 137th Airlift Squadron at Stewart AFB in New York.
+He flew missions all over the world including the Middle East.
+He left the Air Force as a senior master sergeant.

-Jeffrey Kerr, of Bloomsburg, served in the US Air Force from 1966-1971.
-He served as a radar operator with the 764th Radar Squadron at St. Albans, Vermont, watching for incursions of Soviet aircraft during the Cold War.
-Kerr was then trained on a new top secret radar and sent to Monkey Mountain near Danang, Vietnam, with the 620th Control Squadron.
-The radar could see aircraft and missile sites all over Southeast Asia.
-He was in Vietnam for two years.
-He left the service as a sergeant.
-His quilt was pieced by Mary Carr and Linda Kashner and quilted by Rhonda Freezer.
+John Sibole, of Mount Gretna, served in the US Air Force from 1972-1977, the Pa.
+Air National Guard from 1977-1978, and the Pa.
+Army National Guard from 1978-1981.
+In the Air Force, he was an F-106 pilot with the 84th Fighter Interceptor Squadron at Castle AFB, California.
+With the Pa.
+Air National Guard, Sibole flew Super Constellations for the 193rd Tactical Electroinc Warfare Group at the Harrisburg airport.
+In the Army National Guard, he was a helicopter pilot flying UH-1 Hueys with the 28th Aviation Battalion at Fort Indiantown Gap.
+He held the rank of captain with the Air Froce and warrant officer 2nd class with the Army.

-George Flick, of Orangeville, served in the US Army Reserve from 1977-1985 and the Pa.
-Air National Guard from 1986-2015.
-He was a crane operator with the 201st RED HORSE construction squadron.
-He worked on various civic projects in Pennsylvania and elsewhere as well as training trips in Europe.
-During the Global War on Terror, Flick was deployed to Kyrgyzstan, Iraq, Afghanistan, and Qatar six months at a time primarily working on airstrips.
-He left the service as an E-9 chief master sergeant.
-His quilt was pieced and quilted by Mona Bartholomew.
+John Klinger, of Bloomsburg, served in the US Army from 1987-1991.
+He trained as a combat infantryman and joined the Pa.
+Army National Guard’s 109th Infantry Regiment in Berwick.
+He also served in the Regular Army in Baum Holder, West Germany, with the 8th Infantry Division as a team leader.
+Klinger also received training against nuclear, biological, and chemical weapons.
+He returned to the states where he was a team leader with the 2nd Battalion, 502nd Regiment, 101st Airborne Division at Fort Campbell, Kentucky.
+He left the Army an E-4.

-David Rinehimer, of Nescopeck, served in the US Army from 1979-1987.
-He served with the 1st Ranger Battalion as a 90mm recoilless rifle gunner.
-He cross-trained with Rescue and Recovery Teams.
-After a year, he joined the 509th Airborne Battalion Combat Team in Vincenza, Italy, which was designated as a first reaction force if needed.
-This also meant training with NATO Allies especially the German Army.
-Rinehimer also served with the 4th Infantry Division at Fort Carson, Colorado, serving as a company communications chief.
-He left the service as an E-6 staff sergeant.
-His quilt was pieced by Linda Webster and quilted by Margie Eisenbeis.
+David Truskowsky, of Mahanoy City, served in the Pa.
+Army National Guard from 1991-1996.
+He received training as a machinist at Aberdeen Proving Ground in Maryland.
+Completing training, he joined the Pa.
+Army National Guard’s 104th General Support Aviation Battalion at Fort Indiantown Gap.
+Truskowsky was the company’s only trained machinist and could make specialized parts when needed for the different helicopters in the unit.
+He left the National Guard as a specialist 4th class.

-The quilts were awarded by Bartholomew, Carr, Linda Hill, Kashner, Webster, and Jim Fiedler, members of the Columbia County Quilts of Valor.
+All five quilts were pieced and quilted by Mona Bartholomew of Millville.
+Awarding the quilts were Jim and Bonnie Fiedler, members of the Columbia County Quilts of Valor.

 (0) comments